CITA/CTA200H/README.md

 Welcome to the CTA200H course!

-This course is for summer undergraduates performing research in astrophysics at University of Toronto, including but not limited to participants in UofT's Summer Undergraduate Research Program (or SURP).
+This course is for summer undergraduates performing research in astrophysics at University of Toronto, including but not limited to participants in UofT's CITA Summer Undergraduate Research Fellowship (SURF) and David A Dunlap Department of Astronomy & Astrophysics Summer Undergraduate Research Program (SURP).
 The goal is to provide training to help students be successful with the computation aspects of their summer research program.

 ## Logistics

-The course will run every afternoon from **1:00pm to 5:00p**, from **Tuesday May 4** to **Friday May 14**.
+The course will run every afternoon from **1:00pm to 5:00p**, from **Tuesday May 3** to **Friday May 13**.
 This 4-hour block will be split into two hours of lecture followed by two hours of tutorial time, in which students will work on their course homework.

 Location: The course will be held hybrid, both in person in MP257 and remotely, via zoom.
 Access to CITA computers will be done via VNC Remote Desktop or SSH.

 ## Instructors

-* Course coordinator: Norm Murray -- murray at cita utoronto ca
+* Course coordinator: Norm Murray -- murray at cita utoronto ca (you will need to fill in @ and dots/periods)
 * TA: Fergus Horrobin -- horrobin at astro utoronto ca
 * Lecturers:
     * Norman Murray